The benefits of frozen baby food – plus homemade recipes to try

 There are several methods for making frozen baby food at home, including pureeing fresh fruits and vegetables, cooking and mashing them before freezing, or even freezing homemade baby food in ice cube trays for easy portioning.

 In stores, you can find frozen baby food specifically tailored for different developmental stages.
-These may include a range of single-ingredient purees, such as Little Bellies Organic Mango Puree Cubes, suitable for babies who are just starting their solid foods journey; and multi-ingredient blends, such as Little Bellies Organic Sweet Potato, Carrot & Brown Rice Puree Cubes, suitable for older babies who are ready to explore a wider range of flavors and textures.
+These may include a range of single-ingredient purees, suitable for babies who are just starting their solid foods journey; and multi-ingredient blends for older babies who are ready to explore a wider range of flavors and textures.

 When you’re just beginning to introduce solid food to your little one, (typically between ages 4 to 6 months) purees made from single ingredients such as apples, pears, sweet potatoes, and carrots offer essential nutrients and can help familiarize your baby to new flavors in a smooth and palatable form.